Knox-AAU/access-api/README.md

 For examples, check out the actual [services.json](https://github.com/Knox-AAU/access-api/blob/main/services.json) file.

+After the changes are merged into main, view the Github Action tab for the status of the deployment.
+After it succeeds, there can go up to a minute for Watchtower to update the container.
+After that, your service should be available.
+See [Use the service](#use-the-service) for more information.

+### Authorization of your service

 The `authorization_key_identifier` can be ignored if your service does not require authentication.

-This is the key, not the value.
-The value has to be injected into the Access API as environment variable using the `docker run` command.
+This is the name of the key, not the value.

+Your service *must* accept the header `Authorization` with the value of the key.
+If your service does not accept this header, the access api will not be able to access your service.

-In case of authentication required, `docker run` has to be executed again on the server the access api is running on, with the new environment variable injected into the container.
-For deployment, see [Deploy new version manually](#deploy-new-version-manually).
+For the environment variable to be set in the Access API, `docker run` has to be executed again on it's server, with the new environment variable injected into the container.
+For deployment, see [Deploy new version manually](#deploy-new-version-manually), or contact the authors.

 ### Use the service